The Complete Guide to Designing a Patio

 • You’ll get a realistic view of how much furniture you can fit into your space.
 This is especially helpful if you have an asymmetrical patio

 • Measuring your outdoor space helps you strike an ideal balance between barren and cluttered.
 Buying too much furniture may overwhelm your patio.
-On the other hand, leaving your patio too sparse can make it feel a little lifeless.
-You want your patio to be cozy and inviting.
+On the other hand, leaving your patio too sparse can make it feel uninviting.

 How to Measure Your Outdoor Living Space